 \subsection{Convergence Analysis}

-To gain better insight to the behavior of our model, we plotted the value of the total loss, i.e. the objective function of \eqref{eq:3}, along with the value of its sub components, i.e. the SVDD and reconstruction losses, versus iteration during training in Figure \ref{fig:loss}.
+To gain better insight into the behaviour of our model, we plotted the value of the total loss, i.e. the objective function of \eqref{eq:3}, along with the value of its sub-components, i.e. the SVDD and reconstruction losses, versus iteration during training in Figure \ref{fig:loss}.
 We plotted the figure for class 8 of each dataset.
 From Figure \ref{fig:loss}, we can confirm that the total loss converges during training.
 In addition, in all three datasets, the value of the total loss is close to the SVDD loss in the first few iterations and after that, it becomes almost similar to the reconstruction loss.
 This stems from the way we train our model.
-We use an optimizer with large initial learning rate and a large decay parameter for training the hyper-sphere center $c$ during training.
-As a result, in the first few iterations, the SVDD loss abruptly decreases but then, due to the learning rate decay, it changes more slowly.
+We use an optimizer with a large initial learning rate and a large decay parameter for training the hypersphere center $c$ during training.
+As a result, in the first few iterations, the SVDD loss abruptly decreases, but then, due to the learning rate decay, it changes more slowly.
 This is also reflected in the total loss.
-After first few iterations, the AE-related loss term, i.e. the reconstruction error, dominates the loss function.
+After the first few iterations, the AE-related loss term, i.e. the reconstruction error, dominates the loss function.